 Nurse Delegation – Self Study

 Northwest Nursing Assistant Certified Training will give you the tools to prepare for the Core Certificate exam, giving you the freedom to study when you want.
-A workbook and DVD will be provided to students, who then have two weeks to study the materials.
+A workbook will be provided to students, who then have two weeks to study the materials.
 When ready, students will schedule an appointment to take the Nurse Delegation Core EXAM, at which time a DSHS Certificate will be issued.

 Upon successful completion of Nurse Delegation Core, the student may then apply to take the Focus on Diabetes course.
 The process of certification is exactly the same.
-If a student doesn’t pass the first exam, they will be allowed another week with the materials and can schedule an alternative test.
+If a student doesn’t pass the first exam, they will be allowed to schedule an alternative test.